 Dr. Andrea Roth is a New York State Licensed Psychologist.
 She completed her Bachelor’s Degree at Miami University of Ohio with a major in Psychology and a minor in Child Studies, and her doctorate in School & Clinical Child Psychology at Yeshiva University/Albert Einstein College of Medicine.
 Dr. Roth completed her APA-Accredited Pre-Doctoral Internship within the Mental Health Division at ANDRUS Children’s Center, an outpatient mental health clinic for children and families in White Plains, NY.
 Professionally, Dr. Roth’s work has focused primarily on children, adolescents, and families and she particularly enjoys dyadic work with children and their caregivers.
 Dr. Roth’s research interests include pediatric Anxiety Disorders and the family system.
 She completed her doctoral research under the mentorship of Dr. Melanie Wadkins, investigating the positive and negative effects of having a child with OCD on parental functioning.
-Additionally, Dr. Roth previously worked in sleep research for years prior to entering graduate school.
+Dr. Roth has previous experience working in a private practice setting in Westchester where she worked with a range of presenting problems and was the clinical director of their Selective Mutism specialty clinic.
+Dr. Roth also worked in the Therapeutic Nursery School at Jewish Board’s Child Development Center, where she served as a supervising psychologist working with young children and their school team.
+Finally, Dr. Roth previously worked in sleep research for years prior to entering graduate school.
 During this time, Dr. Roth was interested in the effects of caffeine on sleep and cognitive-behavioral treatments for insomnia.
-Dr. Roth has previous experience working in a private practice setting in Westchester where she worked with a range of presenting problems and was the clinical director of their Selective Mutism specialty clinic.
-Dr. Roth also currently works in the Therapeutic Nursery School at Jewish Board’s Child Development Center, where she serves as a supervising psychologist working with young children and their school team.
+Dr. Roth continues to utilize behavioral interventions in treating pediatric sleep disturbances

 Dr. Hallie Weiner